[Redacted] Higher Ed.

 • Difficulty in recruitment efforts for suitable candidates.

-Project Challenges
+Challenges

 • Difficulty in recruitment efforts for suitable candidates.

-Project Challenges
+Challenges

 • Difficulty in recruitment efforts for suitable candidates.

-Project Focus
+Focus

 • Help prepare students for their career paths.

-• Address diverse distractions and ways to manage them..
+• Address different distractions and management methods.

 How-Might-We